Universal topological classes of black holes surrounded by quintessence: Kerr-adS black hole surrounded by quintessence

-Figure 3(a) shows the variation of $r_+$ with $\tau$ where a generation point and an annihilation point (where $(d^2\tau/dr_+^2)<0$) are marked with black dots.
+\end{widetext} Figure 11 shows the variation of $r_+$ with $\beta$, a generation point and an annihilation point located in $\beta/r_0=\beta_a/r_0=3.0101$ and $\beta/r_0=\beta_b/r_0=4.2354$, respectively.
 These points divide the black hole into three branches: a small black hole branch, an intermediate black hole branch, and a large black hole branch.
-To compute the topological numbers, we plot the roots of $\mathcal{A} (z)$ for three cases.
-For $\tau <\tau _a$ or $\tau >\tau _b$, Figure 3(b) shows the distribution of roots when $\mathcal{A} (z)=0$.
-In these cases, there is one positive real root and one negative real root, corresponding to a winding number and topological number of 1.
-Additionally, for $\tau _a<\tau <\tau _b$.
-In these cases, there is one positive real root and one negative real root, corresponding to a winding number and topological number of 1.
-Additionally, for

-According to the residue theorem, the winding numbers for the positive real roots are $w_1=1$, $w_2=-1$, $w_3=1$, resulting in the same topological number $W=1$.
-This can also be seen in Fig. 3(c), which displays the unit vector field $n$ for $\tau _a<\tau <\tau _b$.
-Therefore, the Kerr–AdS black hole in a quintessence background exhibits a distinct topological number compared to Kerr black hole.

-In Fig. 3(a), the generation and annihilation points are denoted by $\tau_a$ and $\tau_b$, respectively.
-The calculation of the topological number for $\tau=\tau_a$ using the residue theorem was discussed in the previous section and will not be repeated here.
-Below, we compute the topological number for $\tau=\tau_b$, where $z_3=z_2$